srigopu12/Shell-scripting/README.md

 # Shell-scripting
 complete details of shell scripting
+1. list out of services in aws